+\begin{thm} For any CRNG resource theory that satisfies Assumptions (A1), (A2), and (A3), the existence of a catalytic channel $\tilde{\Lambda}\notin\FCSp{S}{S'}$ is equivalent to the existence of resource broadcasting. \end{thm}

-Thm.~\ref{thrm:broadcast_robcat} is proven in the End Matters; here we only comment about a subtle difference between robust catalysis and resource broadcasting.
+Thm.~\ref{thm:broadcast_robcat} is proven in the End Matters; here we only comment about a subtle difference between catalytic channels and resource broadcasting.
 In real experimental setups, implementing the broadcasting channel $\mB\in\FCSp{C}{S'C}$ requires an auxiliary state $\gamma_{S'}\in\FSSp{S'}$, which is assumed to be fixed.
-Unlike robust catalysis, the broadcasting process may fail to preserve the original state $\tau_{C}$ when the auxiliary state $\gamma_{S'}$ is somehow perturbed.
+Unlike catalytic channels, the broadcasting process may fail to preserve the original state $\tau_{C}$ when the auxiliary state $\gamma_{S'}$ is somehow perturbed.

-We now address the central question: \emph{when does robust catalysis offer a net advantage?} It turns out that the answer hinges on an additional degree of freedom that has not been explicitly considered before: how $\mathcal{S}_{AB}$ is composed given $\mathcal{S}_{A}$ and $\mathcal{S}_{B}$.
+We now address the central question: \emph{exactly when do catalytic channels offer a net advantage?} It turns out that the answer hinges on an additional degree of freedom that has not been explicitly considered before: how the composite free state set $\mathcal{S}_{AB}$ is related to $\mathcal{S}_{A}$ and $\mathcal{S}_{B}$.
 In typical resource theories, this composition is usually defined operationally, depending on the particular resource at hand.
-However, in abstract resource theories, as those that we consider here, we can freely choose any composition rule, as long as it does not cause inconsistencies with the rest of the theory.
-In particular, we can prove that any composition $\FSSp{AB}$ satisfying Assumptions (A1)-(A4) must lie between \textit{minimal} and \textit{maximal} compositions, denoted $\mincomp{A}{B}$ and $\maxcomp{A}{B}$, which, for given $\FSSp{A}$ and $\FSSp{B}$, are explicitly written as
+However, theoretically, we can freely choose any composition rule as long as it is consistent with the rest of the theory.
+Remarkably, we can show that any choice $\FSSp{AB}$ satisfying Assumptions (A1)-(A3) must lie between \textit{minimal} and \textit{maximal} compositions, denoted $\mincomp{A}{B}$ and $\maxcomp{A}{B}$, which, for given $\FSSp{A}$ and $\FSSp{B}$, are explicitly written as